 Finally, most dogs who ingest pothos plants will not have any desire to eat or drink for at least a day.
 Because of this, your vet will likely want to keep your pet overnight so they can keep your pet attached to an IV to avoid dehydration.
 This also gives the veterinarian a chance to check vitals and ensure that your pet is improving every hour.

 No variety of pothos plants are pet friendly or non-toxic.
 All species of pothos plants are toxic to people and pets alike.
 This is why, if you have a pet that likes to chew, you may want to consider only getting plants that are safe for dogs.

 Of course, you could simply put the plant high enough so that your dog can’t reach it, although if you have a cat that can make this a bit harder.

 Marble pothos plants are toxic to dogs, as well as all other pets and people.
 This is despite the fact that they look different from other types of pothos.
 In this sense, they share a characteristic with all types of pothos in that they are also poisonous to dogs.

-A similar solution needs to be found here – either keep it up away from any pets (and small humans) or consider getting a non-toxic plant instead.
+A similar solution needs to be found here – either keep it up away from any pets (and small humans) or consider replacing your Marble Queen pothos with a non-toxic plant instead.

 Can I have a pothos plant if I have a dog?